-To easily configure the client for Standalone Enrollment, we are introducing a New Tunnel Profiles section under the Tunnel configuration page.
-The Tunnel profiles for Standalone Enrollment can now be configured under this new section.
+To easily configure the client for Standalone Enrollment, we introduced a new Profiles section under the VMware Tunnel configuration page.
+The profiles for Standalone Enrollment can now be configured under this new section.
 Please refer to the VMware Tunnel Management section for more details.

 Full Device Tunnel

-With Full Device Tunnel capability, administrators can now direct all application traffic from the device through an encrypted tunnel to access company resources.
+With full device capability, administrators can now direct all application traffic from the device through an encrypted tunnel to access company resources.
 This may be used by customers still transitioning to Zero Trust access architectures enabled with per-app tunneling.

 - UEM version 2105 or later

 - MDM managed, Registered mode, and Standalone Enrollment mode supported.

 - UEM version 2203 or later